cjdelisle/cjdns/README.md

 security exploits come from the cases where these assumptions break down.

 Cjdns guarantees confidentiality, authenticity and integrity of data by using modern cryptography in a non-intrusive way.
-Information transmitted over a cjdns network can't be altered or read en-route.
+Information transmitted over a Cjdns network can't be altered or read en-route.
 While you can create multiple identities, it's practically impossible to impersonate other nodes on the network and since a node's IPv6 address is the fingerprint of its key,